embeddedinn/embeddedinn.github.io/_posts/2016-10-08-Building-a-custom-IoT-dashboard.md

 This will trigger a MQTT message on the thingID topic with a json payload which has the key and values that are in the URI query string.
 This will also return a json with the values sent in the message along with some timestamp and serializing information for tracking and debugging.

-The "send" API was implemented as a C code with no dependency on external libraries .
+The "send" API was implemented in C code with no dependency on external libraries ([link to source](/files/posts/dashboard/sendMessage.c){:target="blank"}) .
 So, to compile and install it, just issue the following command:

 ```bash
 gcc sendMessage.c -o <cgi api path>/for